MichaelOsarumwense/Treasure-Hair-Collections/README.md

 The footer background is dark to give a contrast and obvious separation between the footer and the rest of the page content.

-The footer has a mixture of black and light black in a gradient.
+The footer has a link to access the contact page, about page and the FAQS.

 The footer has a link to the social media handles and contact information.